 The Group also participated in the Basis.point initiative, a scheme created by the Irish investment fund industry to improve training and educational opportunities for disadvantaged young people in Ireland.

-Lastly, ABC arbitrage made a donation to the Wikimedia Foundation, a non-profit organization dedicated to encouraging the growth and development of free educational content.
+Lastly, ABC arbitrage donated to the Wikimedia Foundation, a non-profit organization dedicated to encouraging the growth and development of free educational content.

-The total amount of partnership aims 143 thousands of euros.
+The total amount of partnership amounts to €133 thousands.

 12.2 Payment periods